WenJunGaoCalvin/Autonomous-Target-Interception/README.md

 With the increasing threat of hostile drone swarms, there needs to be a solution to neutralise these threats.
 One of such solutions is the use of a group of drone interceptors.
 These interceptors require a target interception software package that will guide them towards their assigned targets before they can perform neutralisation action.

 ### Technology Stack
-Sensor: Azure Kinect DK Stereo Camera
+Sensor: Azure Kinect DK Stereo Camera<br />
-Object Detection and Classification: YOLOv8m
+Object Detection and Classification: YOLOv8m<br />
-Guidance Law: Image-Based Visual Servoing
+Guidance Law: Image-Based Visual Servoing<br />
-Velocity Controller: PID
+Velocity Controller: PID<br />
 Flight Controller: ArduPilot

 ### Simulation
-Simulator: Gazebo
+Simulator: Gazebo<br />
 Simulated drone: Iris SITL

 ### Current Works